kiredroffas/Regex-Transition-Generator/README.txt

 ﻿Erik Safford
-Project 1 - Regular Expression to Finite Automata
+Regular Expression to Finite Automata
-CS 317
 October 2018

 This program implements a regular expression transition generator using Java.
 The engine creates a Nondeterministic Finite